Posted on April 21, 2024

 1. Toxic Substances Control Act (TSCA) Reform in 2016: The Frank R. Lautenberg Chemical Safety for the 21st Century Act (Lautenberg Chemical Safety Act) was signed into law.
 The Lautenberg Chemical Safety Act amends the Toxic Substances Control Act (TSCA), the nation’s primary chemicals management law.

-3. 2024 TSCA Section 8(a)(1) Asbestos Reporting Rule: In February 2024, EPA rule was announced and requires certain persons who manufactured (including imported) or processed asbestos and asbestos-containing articles (including as an impurity) in the last four years to report certain exposure-related information, including quantities of asbestos manufactured or processed, types of use, and employee data.
+4. 2024 TSCA Section 8(a)(1) Asbestos Reporting Rule: In February 2024, the EPA rule was announced and requires certain persons who manufactured, imported, or processed asbestos and asbestos-containing articles (including as an impurity) in the last four years to report certain exposure-related information, including quantities of asbestos manufactured or processed, types of use, and employee data.
 Reporting takes place from February 24 to May 24, 2024.

 1. The petition underscores several significant concerns: prolonged transitions for asbestos technology changes, insufficient controls over existing asbestos materials, and inadequate coverage of environmental release pathways.

 2. ADAO and its co-petitioners are calling for immediate action to revise and strengthen the rule to ensure comprehensive protection against one of the most notorious industrial hazards.
-The organization remains committed to its dual-track with EPA and Congress strategy to eliminate all asbestos-related diseases and safeguard public health.
+The organization remains committed to its dual-track strategy with the EPA and Congress to eliminate all asbestos-related diseases and safeguard public health.